Search

 • Cause and Effect Analysis: Under this technique, the causes and effects of the problem are identified to form a connection between the reasons for which the problem occurred and the effects of the problem (Raimi and Fadipe, 2013).

-• Size: The size of the organization could be a constraint in problem solving because large organisations will require more time in solving the problems.
+• Size: The size of the organization could be a constraint in problem-solving because large organisations will require more time to solve the problems.

 • Interdependence: The organisational departments are interdependent on each other.
 The problem in one department will cause difficulties in the activities of another department.